dialuser/camels_graphwavenet/README.md

 - readcamels.py, this is the main data preparation file for using CAMELS data
 - trainwavenetwu.py, this is the main driver of GraphWaveNet
+- gwnetmodel.py, the original GraphWaveNet model by Wu et al.
 - util_gtnet.py, contains utility functions
 - utils_wnet.py, contains utility functions